KrebitDAO/krb-docs/_krbToken.md

   ) external
 ```

 Withdraw fees collected by the contract.
+Requirements:

-Only the govern can call this.
+- Only the DAO govern can call this.

 ### Events